 Fixing Past Mistakes

-The new first years of Hogwarts were standing beside the head table, all waiting half eagerly half terrified.
+The new first-years of Hogwarts were standing beside the head table, all waiting half-eagerly, half-terrified.
 The rumours were going rampant, from them having to face trolls to performing magic.
-It was extremely nerve-racking especially for the Muggle Born students.
-They didn't know magic, what if they did have to perform it and in front of all these people?
+It was extremely nerve-wracking, especially for the Muggleborn students.
+They didn't know any magic; what if they did have to perform it, and in front of all these people?
 They listened to the song curiously.
 Most of the older students didn't bother listening, having already head it once before, and had no desire to do so again, apart from a select few.

 "Oh, you may not think I'm pretty,

 So try me on and I will tell you

 Where dwell the brave at heart,